top of page

 • 4 min read

-This distinction is not semantic.
-It is structural.
+This distinction is not merely semantic; it is structural.

 Disease belongs to the body as object.
 Illness belongs to the person as subject.

-This conceptual split has been well described in medical philosophy and empirical research, where disease is understood as “physiological malfunction independent of subjective experience,” while illness represents a “subjectively interpreted undesirable state of health.”
+This conceptual split has been well described in medical philosophy and empirical research.
+Disease is understood as “physiological malfunction independent of subjective experience,” while illness represents a “subjectively interpreted undesirable state of health.”

 The Hidden Third Layer: Sickness